 Metasploit Components

-Metasploit offers several interfaces and components to interact with its powerful framework:
+Metasploit offers several interfaces and components to interact with its robust framework:

 Metasploit Console (msfconsole)